 Motivated by a concern for equality and human rights, Miles’ photo essays often shine a light on vulnerable populations who are frequently overlooked or underrepresented.
-He enjoys capturing the many social, political, and cultural events and unique nuances that make New York City the greatest city in the world.
-Christians' images have appeared in The Washington Post, AlterNet, London Financial Times, W42ST Magazine, Downtown Express, Gay City News and has had multiple covers and feature articles with Chelsea Now.
+He enjoys reporting on the many social, political, and cultural events and unique nuances that make New York City the greatest city in the world.
+Christians' images have appeared in The New York Times, The Washington Post, AlterNet, London Financial Times, W42ST Magazine, Downtown Express, Gay City News and has had multiple covers and feature articles with Chelsea Now.
 Christian Miles is a staff photojournalist and videographer for Chelsea Community News where he reports on the various local stories as well as produces a weekly urban life photo-documentary column called City Miles.
-He is currently contributing photographer for multiple regions of the Bee News Group and his new book “Model City'' is in its final stages of production.
+He is a contributing photographer for multiple regions of the Western New York Bee News Group and his new book “Model City'' is in its final stages of production.

 Christian has also incorporated his photo essay expertise to Day In The Life Family Photography.
 These exquisite photo-documentary style collections bring a unique, personalized, and authentic alternative to traditional family photography approach by following and interacting with families through their daily routines rather than directing and posing.
 The result is a rich momento that tells the personalized story of their experience as a family.